334.011 Rates of interest; business and agricultural loans.

 (b) Notwithstanding section 334.01 and subdivisions 1 and 2, an organization described in paragraph (a) may make loans described in that paragraph, in principal amounts not to exceed $10,000, at a rate of interest not to exceed 16 percent per year, and with an origination fee not to exceed two percent of the principal amount.

 (c) Prior to beginning to make loans under this subdivision, the lender shall provide written notice to the commissioner of commerce, on a form prescribed by that commissioner.
-The lender shall at the same time provide a copy of that written notice to the commissioner of employment and economic development.
+The lender shall at the same time provide a copy of that written notice to the commissioner of trade and economic development.

 (d) A lender making loans under this subdivision shall annually file with the commissioner an annual report, on a date and on a form prescribed by the commissioner, summarizing the lender's loans made or outstanding in this state during the preceding year.
-The lender shall at the same time provide a copy of that annual report to the commissioner of employment and economic development.
+The lender shall at the same time provide a copy of that annual report to the commissioner of trade and economic development.